smplrspace/docs/docs/api-reference/space/data-layers.md

 - `id` is a unique identifier for this layer which is used for updates.
 - `shape` is the the 3D shape used to render each data element.
 Each shape comes with its own options defined below.
 - `data` is an array of objects (refered to as data elements) to be rendered.
 Each element **must** have an `id` (unique identifier within the data array) and a `position`.
 Elements can also contain any additional custom data used for rendering options.
+The elevation is automatically corrected in 2D mode to render the point on the ground.
+In 3D mode, points with low elevation will automatically be rendered on the ground to avoid being hidden.
 - `color` - _optional_ - defines the color of the sphere to render.
 It can be defined as any valid CSS color string like "orange" or "#3a3c3c", and applied for all elements or per element with a function that takes each element as argument and returns the color string for that element. _Default value: "#2393d4"_
 - `anchor` - _optional_ - defines if the position provided for each data element corresponds to the bottom, center or top of the sphere. _Default value: center._
 - `alpha` - _optional_ - defines the transparency of the spheres for the whole layer.
 Element specific alpha value is not supported.
 The value should be between 0 (invisible) and 1 (opaque). _Default value: 1_